AVADOLearning/moodle-componentmgr/README.md

 ## To do

 * Ditch JSON for storage of package repository cache and use SQLite instead.
-  This should offer a sizeable reudction in the amount of time we spend locating package metadata.
+  This should offer a sizeable reduction in the amount of time we spend locating package metadata.
 * Define services in a YAML file rather than a PHP file for clearer expression of dependencies.
 This is starting to become a problem.